Skip to main content

 Mental health problems

 Anyone can suffer from mental health problems.
-While certain individuals or groups are more vulnerable, no one is immune to poor mental health.
+Some people are more vulnerable, but no one is immune to poor mental health.

 People with mental health problems often face stigma, which can prevent them from seeking help and hinder their recovery.